 Just to describe a few!

 The more ways we allow students to interact with the materials we use in class, the better they learn.
-Hands-on activities encourage students to participate and interact to the fullest.
+Moreover, hands-on activities encourage students to participate and interact to the fullest.

-Get your kids to touch various objects and see if they can describe how they feel.
+Exploring the Sense of Touch To engage your kids further, get them to touch various objects and see if they can describe how they feel.
 Here is a short list of things that can be used for this exercise.

 - Dry beans